Pipe Dimensions: NPS, Schedules, Bore Types, and Ends

 Plain Ends (PE):

 The simplest type of pipe end is created by cutting the pipe at a 90-degree angle, perpendicular to its length.
-Plain end pipes are typically used for smaller sizes (less than 2 inches) and are connected using mechanical couplings, socket weld fittings, or slip-on flanges, which require fillet welding.
+Plain end pipes are typically used for smaller sizes (less than 2 inches) and are connected with mechanical couplings, socket-weld fittings, or slip-on flanges, all of which require fillet welding.
 While these methods offer easier alignment and avoid weld metal intrusion, plain ends may trap liquid and are not recommended in situations where severe erosion or crevice corrosion could occur.

 Beveled Ends (BW):